-As of May 2012, there is an estimated 13,618 people living in the island.
+As of May 2012, there are an estimated 13,618 people living on the island.
 However, the human settlers are largely outnumbered by the flora and fauna species on the island.

 Yakushima Interesting Facts

-- The Yakushima island is home to over 7,000 wild Yakuzaru monkeys and deers.
-These sub-species can only be found in the island.
-In fact, there are more monkeys and deers in the island than human residents.
+The Yakushima island is home to over 7,000 wild Yakuzaru monkeys and deer.
+These sub-species can only be found on the island.
+In fact, there are more monkeys and deer in the island than human residents.

-- The famous yakusugi tree is one of the oldest trees in the world at 2,700 years old!
+The famous yak-sugi tree is one of the oldest trees in the world at 2,700 years old!
 This tree is found in Yakushima.

 How to Get There and Getting Around